J-DannyMartinez/ava-hiring-challenge/README.md

 ## Tech Stack

-**Server:** Node, Express
+**Server:** Node, Express, PostgreSQL

+**Client:** React, React Router

 ## Roadmap

-- Finalize all server endpoints
+- Fully flesh out the mutation algorithm to handle all conflicts

-- Create the mutate and transform algorithms
+- Create the front end within React to host all functionality, starting with viewing and modifying conversations

-- Create a React-based front-end with all requirements
+- Host application on secure endpoint (Heroku, AWS)